 The Avant-Garde Foundations of 1960s Future-Building

 A long cycle of repetitions of avant-garde techniques and strategies, though stripped of a significant element of their political critique, can be found in the multi-screen immersive experiences used by the Eameses in the 1959 USIA-sponsored pavilion in Moscow and most intensively in the IBM Pavilion.
 Especially influential for them was the narrative avant-garde cinematic developments of Abel Gance in the first decades of the 20th century (an influence noted by Colomina, Kirkham and others).
-The comparisons between Gance and the Eameses film work are vast, including the editing techniques, the screen expansion and developments for solely projected film and image work.
+The comparisons between Gance and the Eameses film work are extensive, including the editing techniques, the screen expansion and developments for solely projected film and image work.
 Most importantly for both, these formal experiments served the significantly idealistic, conservative, even melodramatic nature of the content of the work offered by these filmmakers.
 Both Gance and the Eameses were lauded for their formal innovation while simultaneously derided for their capitulation to genre demands, nationalist cheerleading and general celebration of bourgeois values.
 Norman King describes Gance’s work as “reactionary innovation” in so far as it wedded melodrama with formal innovation (3) – both a phrase and a critique applicable to the Eameses’ screen work as well.
 Before discussing these links with Gance, it is worth noting other avant-garde influences that cropped into international pavilion displays during the 1950s with significantly different Cold War agendas though still recycled by the Eameses for their corporate clients.

 Gance had commercial and critical success with his rapid montage and varied and contrasting rhythms of film that seemed to point toward areas in which cinema could compete with poetry and music in terms of artistic and aesthetic expression.
 (King 4) Working from a spot squarely within and contributing to the burgeoning experimental avant-garde of the early 20th century, Gance in the 1920s used many of the techniques that the Eameses deployed in Glimpses and Think (Kirkham 328) including rapid cutting and multiple screens.
-Gance’s close friends and collaborators included Blaise Cendars, Antonin Artaud and Max Honegger while his experiments were in conversation with those by Picasso, Leger, Delauney and Apollinaire.
+Gance’s close friends and collaborators included Blaise Cendrars, Antonin Artaud and Max Honegger while his experiments were in conversation with those by Picasso, Léger, Delauney and Apollinaire.
 (Abel 4) Along with Marcel L’Herbier, Louis Delluc and Germaine Dulac Richard, Gance was part of what Richard Abel called “the narrative surrealists,” or the First Avant-Garde (1919-1924).
 The films by these directors mixed styles and modes, generated complex narrative structures and used patterns of images for rhetorical purposes.
-(280-1) Gance melded melodrama with polyision (multiple screens), allegorical image superimposition, wild camera movement, montage editing and color filter overlays for emotional resonance.
+(280-1) Gance melded melodrama with polyvision (multiple screens), allegorical image superimposition, wild camera movement, montage editing and color filter overlays for emotional resonance.
 As with Gance, all of these filmmakers were interested in image perception and how sensory data through technologically generated means could be deployed as a goal in and of itself.
-Abel argues that the more experimental avant-garde that left narrative behind completely found many of its strategies and tools in this earlier moment (281), including iconic later films such as Claire’s Entre’acte, Bunel and Dali’s Un chien andalou and Leger’s Ballet mecanique.
+Abel argues that the more experimental avant-garde that left narrative behind completely found many of its strategies and tools in this earlier moment (281), including iconic later films such as Claire’s Entre’acte, Bunel and Dali’s Un chien andalou and Léger’s Ballet mecanique.
 The poetic or impressionist avant-garde admired Gance for “his work on the sensations constructed by the image.”
 (King 21) But this later avant-garde also found his output deeply schizophrenic.
-Indeed Rene Clair wrote a 1923 article on Gance’s experimental melodrama La roué that offered a very early take on the form/content split that dogged Gance’s career.
+Indeed René Clair wrote a 1923 article on Gance’s experimental melodrama La roué that offered a very early take on the form/content split that dogged Gance’s career.